A government supports its legitimate activities under capitalism through voluntary financing methods.

 A progressive tax is nothing more than “Jim Crow” reasoning applied to wealth creation.
 It discriminates and punishes an individual, by treating people differently not based on the color of their skin, race or religion, but based on how much money they make.
 It is thus a clear violation of their property rights.
 Or, in the words of American Founding Father, John Adams:

-The “rich” are people as well as the “poor”; they have a clear, and sacred right to their large property as others have to theirs which is smaller; that oppression to them is just as wicked as it is to those with less.
+“It must be remembered, that the rich are people as well as the poor; that they have rights as well as others;that they have as clear and as sacred a right to their large property as others have to theirs which is smaller; that oppression to them is as possible and as wicked as to others.”

 It is the principle of equal treatment under the law that a progressive “fair” income tax violates.